zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.22.5 =
+Release date August 31st, 2021
+* Fix: in some cases, the MIME type of other files than images were wrongly set to `image/jpg`;
+* Fix: when restoring from backup a PNG that was converted to JPG, the MIME type wasn't set back to `image/png`;
+* Fix: in case backup fails for any reason, the image in discussion will be skipped (so the original one won't get overwritten);
+* Language: 0 new string added, 0 updated, 0 fuzzed, and 0 obsoleted.

+= 4.22.4 =
+Release date August 25th, 2021
+* Compat: Added a notification system for the cases when AVIF files cannot be delivered with the current server/host settings;
+* Compat: bumped the minimum supported PHP version to 5.6;
+* Language: 5 new string added, 0 updated, 0 fuzzed, and 0 obsoleted.

+= 4.22.3 =
+Release date July 28th, 2021
+* Fix: Error when using WordPress 5.8 Widget editor;
+* Fix: Error when using WP-Offload and WebP image could not be detected;
+* Fix: PNG2JPG when using WP without date directory format would incorrectly add ./ to filename;
+* Fix: Unregistered retina files could throw off optimization;
+* Fix: Easy Watermark plugin changed its main file, so it couldn't be properly detected;
+* Language: 0 new string added, 0 updated, 0 fuzzed, and 0 obsoleted.

+= 4.22.2 =
+Release date May 12th, 2021
+* Fix: the Bulk screen reflects better the extra credits used for WebP and/or AVIF creation;
+* Language: 1 new string added, 0 updated, 0 fuzzed, and 0 obsoleted.

+= 4.22.1 =
+Release date May 5th, 2021
+* Fix: undefined variable notice;
+* Fix: some strings had the wrong translation domain;
+* Fix: WSO banner can now be hidden either with a constant or with a filter;
+* Language: 0 new strings added, 0 updated, 0 fuzzed, and 0 obsoleted.

+= 4.22.0 =
+Release date April 28th, 2021
+* New: ability to generate and serve the AVIF version of the images;
+* New: WebP and AVIF files can now be delivered without conditioning of the generation of such files;
+* Fix: Keep the `loading=lazy` attribute on `IMG` tags when delivering next-generation images using the `picture` method;
+* Fix: Custom database tables were created without primary keys and that caused issues in some cases;
+* Fix: Empty alt tag should not be stripped with WebP delivery;
+* Fix: bug when using S3-offload in combination with Webp delivery;
+* Fix: fixes, additions, and tweaks to the plugin notifications system;
+* Language: 9 new strings added, 14 updated, 0 fuzzed, and 0 obsoleted.

+= 4.21.2 =

+Release date March 15th, 2021
+* New: added 2 new filters, one for the backup paths and one for the full list of image sizes displayed by the plugin in the Advanced settings;
+* Fix: png2jpg wouldn't update post_mime_type to image/jpeg when converting;
+* Fix: replaced Get_home_path in GetBackupDirectory to use our solution;
+* Fix: unlisted images were not working properly when adding an unlisted image after optimizing other unlisted images;
+* Fix: double WebP path files (e.g. filename.jpg.webp) will now be removed correctly when the original image is deleted;
+* Tweak: various updates to the readme file;
+* Language: 0 new strings added, 0 updated, 0 fuzzed, and 0 obsoleted.

 = 4.21.1 =